-Step 3: Once the calibration wizard is complete, make sure to choose the “current calibration,” or return to the previous calibration if you are unsatisfied with the results.
-The new calibration will be stored as a .ics file, or color calibration file, and will show up as a new International Color Consortium (ICC) Profile in the Color Management settings app.
-The easiest way to open this app is to type "color management" in the search box and choose the first result.
+Step 3: Once the calibration wizard is complete, make sure to choose the Current calibration, or return to the previous calibration if you are unsatisfied with the results.
+The new calibration will be stored as an .ics file, or color calibration file, and will show up as a new International Color Consortium (ICC) Profile in the Color Management settings app.

+Step 4: The easiest way to open this app is to type "color management" in the search box and choose the first result.
 Once it’s open, you can select your monitor from the device list and see which ICC Profiles are available.

-In MacOS, the “Display Calibrator Assistant” is located in the system preferences under the “Displays” tab.
-If you are having trouble finding it, try entering “calibrate” in Spotlight to scan through your computer’s various folders and files.
-The result should show an option to open the utility in the “System Preferences” panel.
+Step 1: In MacOS, the Display Calibrator Assistant is located in the system preferences under the Displays tab, in the Color section.
+If you are having trouble finding it, try entering calibrate in Spotlight to scan through your computer’s various folders and files.
+The results should show an option to open the utility in the System Preferences panel.